ChildLaw Policy Institute

 - Contact Professor Anita Weinberg at email@example.com if you’d like more information.

 Recent Reports Related to the Budget Cuts:

 Background: As of July 1 Illinois stopped funding vital services for children, families, and communities because Illinois legislators and Governor Rauner could not agree on a budget that would support essential services.
-While significant parts of state government continue to operate through legal mandates, appropriations and court orders, community-based services remain in limbo with critical services being reduced or not delivered, including child care, domestic violence services, mental health services, and homeless youth services.
-Jobs are being eliminated.
-Some agencies have had to close their doors.
+While parts of state government and social services continue to operate due to court orders, federal pass through funding, and piecemeal legislation, the devastation of the budget impasse is being felt across the state, dismantling critical services, and will take years to repair.

 ChildLaw Policy Institute Overview

 The Civitas ChildLaw Center’s Policy Institute seeks to improve the lives of children and families in Illinois through systems reform and legislative advocacy.
 The Policy Institute develops and promotes child-centered laws, policies and practices, and builds coalitions and partnerships to improve the functioning of the legal, social welfare, juvenile justice, health care and other systems that impact underrepresented children and families.
 Policy Institute faculty promote the increased use of interdisciplinary collaboration, public-private partnerships, and child development principles in fashioning policies relating to children and families.
 In addition, the Institute serves as a resource for lawyers, judges, legislators, public officials, child welfare specialists, health professionals, educators, social scientists, and others.